run-llama/human_in_the_loop_workflow_demo/README.md

 ## Workflow

-Both the frontend and the fastAPI are primarily message-passing, and the real work happens (or would happen, if it weren't a dummy) in the workflow itself.
+Both the frontend and the fastAPI are primarily message-passing, and the real work happens (or would happen, if it weren't a dummy) in the workflow itself, which follows the pattern in the diagram at the top of this page.